mindsdb/mindsdb/mindsdb/integrations/handlers/mssql_handler/README.md

----
-title: Microsoft SQL Server
-sidebarTitle: Microsoft SQL Server
+# Microsoft SQL Server Handler
----

 This is the implementation of the Microsoft SQL Server data handler for MindsDB.

+## Microsoft SQL Server

 [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) is a relational database management system developed by Microsoft.
 As a database server, it stores and retrieves data as requested by other software applications, which may run either on the same computer or on another computer across a network.